escottalexander/stablecoin-challenge/README.md

     </details>
     </details>

 The funny thing about checking that only the rate controller can change the rate is that *anyone* can use the methods in the `RateController.sol` contract!
-We did this so that you can easily change rates from the front end without having to authorize a specific account.
+We did this so that you can easily change rates from the frontend without having to authorize a specific account.

-Go try it out on the front end after redeploying with `yarn deploy --reset`.
+Go try it out on the frontend after redeploying with `yarn deploy --reset`.
 Click the edit icon next to the borrow rate and set a new rate.

 ### 🥅 Goals: